webcloud7/wcs.adminauth/README.rst

 session-based authentication on default installations.
 The plugin is based on ``plone.session``.

-After installation of the session plugin the password of the user adminuser is reset to a random value to disable password-based login.
+After installation of the session plugin the password of the user defined in ADMIN_AUTH_USERID is reset to a random value to disable password-based login.

 Installation
 ============

-Add ``wcs.adminuser`` to the list of eggs in your buildout, run buildout and restart your instance.
+Add ``wcs.adminauth`` to the list of eggs in your buildout, run buildout and restart your instance.